Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Application: isotropic Heisenberg model on the infinite-dimensional fcc lattice

 The transition is of a dynamical first order type, similar to the transition which occurs in supercooled liquids in $d \to \infty$~\cite{maimbourg_prl_2016} and which was predicted in stripe systems~\cite{schmalian_prl_2000, schmalian_ijmpb_2001, westfahl_prb_2001, grousson_pre_2002, grousson_pre_2002b, westfahl_prb_2003, wu_prb_2004}.
-In fact at $T_{\rm g}$, the equilibrium statistical properties remain smooth, without any signature of a phase transition, but the system undergoes a dynamical arrest.
+At $T_{\rm g}$, the equilibrium statistical properties remain smooth, without any signature of a phase transition, but the system undergoes a dynamical arrest.
 This contrasts, for example, with the second-order transitions found in random spin glasses~\cite{mezard_spin-glass}.

-Below $T_{\rm g}$ the system remains trapped into a single metastable state and thus falls out of equilibrium.
+Below $T_{\rm g}$ the system remains trapped into a single metastable state and falls out of equilibrium.
 After cooling from the high temperature liquid regime $T > T_{\rm g}$ to the glassy region $T < T_{\rm g}$, we can expect that the physical thermal properties are not controlled by the equilibrium distribution at $T$, but by the distribution of metastable states at the temperature at $T_{\rm g}$, at which the system fell out of equilibrium for the first time.
 The replica theory is useful to discuss this regime~\cite{lopatin_prb_2002}.

-Another question which remains open is whether the Heisenberg model presents at a temperature $T_{\rm s}<T_{\rm g}$ a static glass transition, similarly to the Ising model analyzed in Ref.~\cite{lopatin_prb_2002}.
+The analogy with the theory of stripe glasses and with the Ising model analyzed in Ref.~\onlinecite{lopatin_prb_2002} suggests that the system may present an ideal glass transition at a temperature $T_{\rm s} < T_{\rm g}$, signaled by the vanishing of the configurational entropy.
+We leave open the question whether this transition is present in the Heisenberg model studied here.

+In conclusion, we note that the model analyzed in this section is a direct extension in infinite dimensions of the fcc $J_{1}-J_{2}$ Heisenberg antiferromagnet with $J_{1} = 2 J_{2}$.
+In three dimensions this antiferromagnetic fcc model has been studied by Balla \emph{et al.}~\cite{balla_prb_2019, balla_prr_2020}.
+The analysis of Ref.~\cite{balla_prb_2019} showed that the 3D $J_{1}-J_{2}$ fcc model ultimately orders in the limit $T \to 0$, due to an order-by-disorder mechanism.
+Our analysis in infinite dimensions predicts that the disordered phase is locally stable, so that ordering must occur via a first-order transition.
+The dynamics within the disordered solution, in addition undergoes a dynamical glass transition at a finite $T$.